TBMoonwalker/3cqsbot/README.md

 python3 3cqsbot.py
 ```
 When running for the first time, you will be asked for your Telegram phonenumber and you will get a code you have to insert!

+# Docker Build
+In the folder run the following command:

+docker build --progress=plain -t "your repo name"/3cqsbot:"your version number" .

+Still work in progress to make the config file configurable through a external volume (on the host) for easy maintenance

 # Bug reports
 Please submit bugs or problems through the Github [issues page](https://github.com/TBMoonwalker/3cqsbot/issues).